-Jim Boykin Passes Away
+Instructor Boykin Passes Away

-Popular biology teacher Jim Boykin died after a brief illness on Nov.
-9, 1985 at 59.
+Popular biology instreuctor Jim Boykin died after a brief illness on Nov.
+9, 1985 at the age of 59.
 He taught at the college for 16 years.
-The science building was later renamed the James D. Boykin Lab Center (now Boykin Hall).
+The science building was later renamed the James D. Boykin Lab Center (now Boykin Hall) in his honor.